-Topping it with a sprinkle of confetti?
+Take it over the top by stirring it with a Chocolate Spoon and topping it with a sprinkle of confetti.
 Brilliant!
 This crock pot hot chocolate is beautiful, creamy and delicious.
 Pretty, girly, fun and most importantly…. easy!
 If you’re having a party, this hot chocolate will feed a crowd and everyone will be coming back for seconds!

 Crock Pot Hot Chocolate for a Crowd

 Perfect for a party, this is hands off!
 Serve this on your counter or buffet with a ladle nearby.
 Add a bowl of marshmallows, whipped cream and jars of sprinkles so your guests can help themselves.